 In this day and age, our credit score is more important than ever.
 Our credit scores and the information within these reports may impact what employment we get, the cost to insure our homes and vehicles, interest rates on our credit cards, the cost of certain products and services, and in Florida, the developments in which we can rent.
 This is why many people use a lot of their energy acquiring and keeping the best credit score possible.
 Unfortunately, one’s life can become complicated, with many twists and turns.
 Often, an unforeseen event happens, such as a global pandemic, and you may have to file for bankruptcy to get a fresh start and get out from under crippling debt.

 All adverse credit information reported by your creditors attaches to your credit report, but the good news is that this information falls off over time.
 In other words, the older the negative information is, the less important it is on your credit score.
-Luckily, debts associated with collection efforts, foreclosures on real property, and delinquent credit card or mortgage payments fall off your credit report in seven years.
+Luckily, debts associated with collection efforts, foreclosures on real property, and a delinquent credit card or mortgage payments fall off your credit report in seven years.
 It is important to note that some accounts such as unpaid tax liens and other public debts do not fall off and remain indefinitely.

 When will Bankruptcy be removed from my credit report?

 The answer depends entirely on the type of bankruptcy you file – Chapter 13 Bankruptcy or a Chapter 7 Bankruptcy.
-If you have filed Chapter 13, which reorganizes some debts as well as discharging other debts – the information relating to the bankruptcy is removed in seven (7) years.
+If you have filed Chapter 13, which reorganizes some debts and discharges other debts – the information relating to the bankruptcy is removed in seven (7) years.
 In contrast, if you finished a Chapter 7 bankruptcy, the information will remain on your credit report for ten (10) years.
 Many think that bankruptcy will ruin their credit; this is often not the case.
 Bankruptcy will negatively impact your credit in the short term, but it will not remain on your credit report forever.

 Once you receive your bankruptcy discharge, it is important to pull your credit report from the three (3) credit bureaus in order to ensure that all your debts that have been discharged pursuant to the bankruptcy court’s discharge order are listed accordingly.